alix-tz/phd/posts/004.md

 First of all, doing a PhD in *cotutelle* means signing up in two institutions.
 In other words, it means maintaining, at all times, a valid student status in two universities.

 At the EPHE, enrollment happens once a year, usually in Fall, like in most French universities.
 Last year, I officially enrolled in November 2021, when my PhD contract started at [Inria](https://www.inria.fr/en).
 It was my understanding that for a PhD, at the EPHE, the deadlines are slightly less stringent than for a Licence or a Master's program.
-At UdeM, enrollment happens every 4 months, at the beginning of each period (*Hiver*, *Eté*, *Automne*, or *Winter*, Summer, Fall), as is the case in most North American universities.
+At UdeM, enrollment happens every 4 months, at the beginning of each period (*Hiver*, *Eté*, *Automne*, or Winter, Summer, Fall), as is the case in most North American universities.

 A yearly enrollment at EPHE costs about 475€ (380€ for tuition and 95€ for [CVEC](https://www.etudiant.gouv.fr/fr/cvec-une-demarche-de-rentree-incontournable-955)).
 At UdeM, it costs a little bit over 6,000 $CA (between 4,650€ and 4,200€, depending on the exchange rate), which corresponds to 3 periods where tuition and other non-waivable fees are added up.